 The Wi-Fi camera weighs about 9 grams.
 A short wire that ends with the WiFi antenna comes out from the camera.
 After the camera is mounted under the belly of the drone you need to attach the antenna to one of the landing gears.

 The tilt angle of the lens is adjustable in order to obtain the desired field of view allowing from shooting straight ahead to straight down (ground view).

-Both, videos and photos, have the same resolution (720 x 576 pixels – 0.4MP).
+Both videos and photos have the same resolution (720 x 576 pixels – 0.4MP).
 Five minutes of captured video occupied about 25 MB.
 The files are stored under the folder called “Drone”.

-Firstly, I wanted to write few words about the image quality, but I realized that is useless because at this price you can’t find something truly usable in terms of image quality.
+Firstly, I wanted to write a few words about the image quality, but I realized that is useless because at this price you can’t find something truly usable in terms of image quality.